 DC's problems have only deepened in recent outings.
 Their top and middle-order crumbled against Sunrisers Hyderabad in a rain-hit match, while their bowlers were hammered by Punjab Kings, who raced to 122 for one in just 10.1 overs before the game in Dharamsala was abandoned.

-The pace attack, comprising Dushmantha Chameera and Mukesh Kumar, has struggled to deliver, making Mustafizur's role in providing early breakthroughs all the more crucial, especially against GT's in-form
+The pace attack, comprising Dushmantha Chameera and Mukesh Kumar, has struggled to deliver, making Mustafizur's role in providing early breakthroughs all the more crucial, especially against GT's in-form top order.

-The batting unit has also been inconsistent.
-In their last completed outing, DC were reduced to 29 for five by SRH on May 5.
+The batting unit has also been in-DC, currently just outside the top four with 13 points from 11 matches, consistent.
+In their last completed suffered a major setback with premier outing, DC were reduced to 29 for pacer Mitchell Starc deciding not to five by SRH on May 5.
 They didn:t get to bat in the Dharamsala match.
 The return of veteran opener Faf du Plessis comes as a boost for DC. who will hope that the top order including Abishek Porel and Karun Nair - can put their recent struggles behind and fire against GT.
 DC had experimented with Nair as an opener, but the move backfired as he was dismissed for a duck against SRH.
-Du Plessis and Porel have also failed to convert starts into substantial
+Du Plessis and Porel have also failed to convert starts into substantial scores.

-KL Rahul, the team's leading runscorer this season, will have a crucial role to play along with skipper Axar.
-If the duo can lay a solid foundation, the likes of Tristan Stubbs, Vipraj Nigam, and Ashutosh Sharma can provide the late flourish in the death

-Struggling DC take on formidable HI names Indian junior women's hockey team for Four Nations Tournament in Argentina

 NEW DELHI, May 17: Goalkeeper Nidhi has a smooth transition to the senior team.
-That transibeen named captain, while Hina Bano will serve as her deputy, as Hockey India on Saturday announced a 24-member Indian junior women's team for the upcoming Four Nations Tournament in Rosario, Ar-
+That transibeen named captain, while Hina Bano will serve as her deputy, as Hockey India on Saturday announced a 24-member Indian junior women's team for the upcoming Four Nations Tournament in Rosario, Argentina